Immigration, Residency, & Work Visas

 Fourth Preference: Brothers and sisters of adult U.S. Citizens.

-Once USCIS receives your visa petition (Form I-130, Petition for Alien Relative), it will be approved or denied.
-USCIS notifies the person who filed the visa petition of the petition was approved.
+Once USCIS receives your visa petition (Form I-130, Petition for Alien Relative), they will approve or deny it.
+Once approved, the USCIS notifies the person who filed the visa petition of the petition.
 USCIS will then send the approved visa petition to the Department of State's National Visa Center, where it will remain until an immigrant visa number is available.
-The Center will notify the foreign national when the visa petition is received and again when an immigrant visa number is available.
+As soon as The Center receives the visa petition, they will notify the foreign national and again when an immigrant visa number is available.